bigwiv/Biopython-cn/chr10.rst

     'references', 'seqinfo', 'sequence', 'sequence_length',
     'sequence_update', 'taxonomy_id']

-10.1.2??Parsing the Swiss-Prot keyword and category list
+10.1.2  Parsing the Swiss-Prot keyword and category list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Swiss-Prot also distributes a file ``keywlist.txt``, which lists the